 It has been way too long since I have written a post!
 The past couple months have been insanely busy, mainly due to us moving from our home of 13 years!
 It was a big change, but we are now only a block away from our best friends, and happily settled in our cozy little cabin.
 God is incredible at making things work out just right, wouldn’t you say?

 Well, I hope you all have been doing well!
 I am ready to get back to making my herbal salves, infusions, and lotions, are you ready to learn how?
-If you are a new reader or need a little refresher, let me tell you what you need to get started making your own herbal remedies!
+If you are a new reader (glad to have you) or need a little refresher, let me help you get started with making your own herbal remedies!

 - Labels These are a must.
-For the first year or two I was making my herbal concoctions, I didn’t label anything.
-Bad idea, folks.
+For the first year or two I was like a mad scientist, I didn’t label anything.
+Bad idea, folks!

 If you are wondering which herbs are best for starting out with, here are some ideas:

 - Calendula This may be my all-time favorite herb.
 It’s also the gorgeous flower I have so many pictures of!

 - Plantain This herb is great for so many things, including bug bites and stings, cuts, bruises, indigestion, this stuff is like gold, very valuable to have around.